apache/nuttx/Documentation/platforms/risc-v/esp32c3/index.rst

 =========== ======= =====
 Peripheral  Support NOTES
 =========== ======= =====
-ADC          Yes
+ADC          No
-AES          Yes
+AES          No
-Bluetooth    Yes
+Bluetooth    No
 CDC Console  Yes    Rev.3
-DMA          Yes
+DMA          No
-eFuse        Yes
+eFuse        No
 GPIO         Yes
-I2C          Yes
+I2C          No
 LED_PWM      Yes
-RNG          Yes
+RNG          No
-RSA          Yes
+RSA          No
 RTC          Yes
-SHA          Yes
+SHA          No
-SPI          Yes
+SPI          No
-SPIFLASH     Yes
+SPIFLASH     No
 Timers       Yes
-Touch        Yes
+Touch        No
 UART         Yes
 Watchdog     Yes
-Wifi         Yes
+Wifi         No
 =========== ======= =====

 Secure Boot and Flash Encryption